stevieb9/dist-mgr/README.md

 #### create

-This command allows you to create a distribution based on a previously created empty Github repository.
-It includes all features we provide, which are:
+This command creates a new distribution with all features enabled.
+Before using this command, you must create an empty Github repository through their site which we'll clone and insert the distribution's files into.
+We will include:

-- Creation of a base distribution skeleton, modelled around one created with `module-starter` from `Module::Starter`
+- A base distribution skeleton, modelled around one created with `module-starter` from `Module::Starter`
 - `bugtracker` and `repository` information
 - CI and test coverage badges